Grad-ECLIP: Gradient-based Visual and Textual Explanations for CLIP: Introduction

-In this paper, we explore a more effective way to interpret CLIP, by analyzing how CLIP obtains the final feature embedding, and \zcy{deriving the relationship between the image and text embedding similarity score and intermediate features via a series of approximations.} Based on the CAM principle, we then propose a novel gradient-based visual explanation method for CLIP (Grad-ECLIP), which generates the importance heat map by aggregating the intermediate \abc{image} features with result-related \emph{channel} and \emph{spatial} importance weights.
+\red{In this paper, we explore a more effective way to interpret the image-text matching in VLP models.
+Using the representative CLIP dual-encoders as the paradigm architecture, we analyze how CLIP obtains the final feature embedding and derive the relationship between the image and text embedding similarity score and intermediate features via a series of approximations.} \red{We first make the derivation based on the more widely used ViT-based CLIP, which is suitable for both the transformer-based image and text encoders.
+Then, we give the adaptation of the CNN-based architecture.} Based on the CAM principle, we then propose a novel gradient-based visual explanation method for CLIP (Grad-ECLIP), which generates the importance heat map by aggregating the intermediate \abc{image} features with result-related \emph{channel} and \emph{spatial} importance weights.
 Our proposed method uses the gradients of the image-text matching score w.r.t.~the attention layer as the importance for feature channels.
 For the spatial importance, because the softmax attention typically yields sparse attention maps, we propose a loosened attention map for computing the spatial importance, which can better reflect the importance of more regions, as compared to directly using the strict softmax attention.
-Then our Grad-ECLIP explanation map is calculated with the \textit{values} in the attention layer as the feature map, weighted by the channel and spatial importances. \abc{The same method used to generate the explanation of the image encoder can also be applied to the text encoder to obtain a textual explanation for CLIP.} Note that Grad-ECLIP is result-specific and is suitable for both the image and text encoders, i.e., the visual explanation on image is text-specific and the \abc{textual explanation of a sentence} is image-specific. \zcy{For the example shown in Fig.~\ref{fig:image1}i, the heat map on the image shows the important region when matching the image with the specific text ``a dog is playing with frisbee'', while the degree of green color on the sentence represents the \abc{important words}, where the most important words ``dog'' and ``frisbee'' correspond to the highlighted regions in the image heat map.}
+Then our Grad-ECLIP explanation map is calculated with the \textit{values} in the attention layer as the feature map, weighted by the channel and spatial importances. \abc{The same method used to generate the explanation of the image encoder can also be applied to the text encoder to obtain a textual explanation for CLIP.} Note that Grad-ECLIP is result-specific and is suitable for both the image and text encoders, i.e., the visual explanation on image is text-specific and the \abc{textual explanation of a sentence} is image-specific. \red{As the example shows in Fig.~\ref{fig:image1}i, Grad-ECLIP produces the best faithfulness result on this example image-text pair.
+The} heat map on the image shows the important region when matching the image with the specific text ``a dog is playing with frisbee'', while the degree of green color on the sentence represents the \abc{important words}, where the most important words ``dog'' and ``frisbee'' correspond to the highlighted regions in the image heat map.

 In the experiments, we conduct both qualitative evaluation by visualization of explanation maps and quantitative evaluation compared with other types of explanation methods, and show the superiority of our proposed Grad-ECLIP. \zcy{Moreover, in the qualitative evaluation, we demonstrate the generalizability of Grad-ECLIP by applying our method on diverse datasets of different domains and showing it is applicable to both ViT and CNN-based CLIP, as well as the ViT classifier and other transformer-based vision language models like BLIP \cite{li2022blip}.} Then, using Grad-ECLIP, we further conduct a visualization-based analysis on CLIP, and reveal working mechanisms and advantages/limitations of the CLIP model, \abc{including the type of attributes and the concreteness/abstractness of words used by CLIP}.
 We hope our proposed method can be helpful for researchers to explore more properties of vision-language models like CLIP, \abc{as well as understand their current limitations and how this may affect downstream tasks}.